aridjayarecipes/cutesrecipes.web.app/content/post/1904-step-by-step-guide-to-make-ultimate-salmon-in-rose-sauce.md

 1. Prepare  Chopped fresh parsley or chopped fresh dill for garnish

 Serve any excess sauce at the table.
-Check out wife of the Cake Boss Lisa&#39;s delicious one-pot meal, salmon in pink sauce with bowtie pasta!
-It&#39;s a tasty, fast, and easy recipe the whole family.
-Rosé&#39;s pretty colour is perfect with pale-pink fish and rosy peppercorns.
+Check out wife of the Cake Boss Lisa's delicious one-pot meal, salmon in pink sauce with bowtie pasta!
+It's a tasty, fast, and easy recipe the whole family.
+Rosé's pretty colour is perfect with pale-pink fish and rosy peppercorns.

 <!--inarticleads2-->